PetroIvaniuk/llms-tools/README.md

  - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world

 ## Audio & Speech & Music
-- [Stable Audio](https://stability.ai/blog/stable-audio-using-ai-to-generate-music) - AI product for music and sound generation
+- [Stable Audio](https://stability.ai/blog/stable-audio-using-ai-to-generate-music) - a system that generates music and sound effects from text
+- [RIFFUSION](https://www.riffusion.com/about) - the model to generate images of spectrograms and can then be converted to an audio clip
+- [CLAP](https://github.com/LAION-AI/CLAP/) - you can extract a latent representation of any given audio and text for your own model, or for different downstream task
 - [Vscoped](https://vscoped.com/) - effortlessly transcribe your video content to boost click-through rates and watch time
 - [SeamlessM4T](https://ai.meta.com/blog/seamless-m4t/) - a foundational multilingual and multitask model that seamlessly translates and transcribes across speech and text: automatic speech recognition, speech-to-text and speech-to-speech translation, text-to-text and text-to-speech translation
 - [Eleven Labs](https://beta.elevenlabs.io/) - the most realistic Text to Speech and Voice Cloning software